 Examples are sapphire, ruby.
 The imperfect varieties are used as abrasives.

 It is the foremost common natural mineral.
 In its purest form, the abrasive is known as silica.
 Quartz is additionally the foremost commonly applied abrasive in many fields.

 It may be used as pure quartz in blocks and also as quartz sand, sandstone, quartzite, chert, and pumice, all of which are various sorts of silica in nature.

-Benchmark Abrasive has more than 20 years of experience in dealing with industrial equipment.
+Benchmark Abrasives has more than 20 years of experience in dealing with industrial equipment.
 We deliver premium quality industrial products from around the world to the USA market.